JMD1986/model_skeleton_project/README.md

 `<User:0x007f9cc205a710 id: 40, first_name: "Corrine", last_name: "Little", email: "rubie_kovacek@grimes.net">
 [6] pry(main)> `

-If she has another address I cant figure out how to get it :-/
+We now know miss Corrine Littles email, full name, and address!
+Lets hope software engineers are employing property safety protocals and not just leaving this stuff out in public.
+With a little legwork anyone could find out she our dear Corrine has an Awesome Concrete Chair.

-####5)Correct Virginie Mitchell’s address to “New York, NY, 10108”.
+####5) Correct Virginie Mitchell’s address to “New York, NY, 10108”.

-First I found her ID
+First lets use the find_by method to look through our list of users for this totally not made up name.

 `
 User.find_by first_name: 'Virginie'